What’s in my bag?

 Here’s what I have with me on a wedding day

 Canon 135 mm f2. – This is a gorgeous bloody lens and I definitely do not use it enough!
 Great for ceremony shots when you’re that little bit further away.
 Also good for documentary shots when the guests are a little more aware of your presence than you’d like.
 It also gets a lot of use during speeches to pick out guests reactions.
+I’m using this with a Sony adapter.

 Canon 17 – 35 mm f2.8 – This is a brand new addition to my camera bag and one that I picked up second hand from another photographer (this is a great way to get new gear without spending lots of cash!).
 It may be because it’s a bit of a novelty having a zoom lens again but I’m really loving using this lens.
 It makes for some cracking dance floor shots.
+I’m using this with my Sony adapter.

 It’s safe to say I’m not the most technical/crazy flash/off camera wizzardry photographer out there.
 But I appreciate the importance of being able to use flash and the benefit of being able to get more creative with it.
 So I’ll take this kit to every single wedding – rain or shine, summer or winter – because you just never know when it might come in handy!